Building A Chicken Coop From A Garden Shed

 Michael took a measurement of the space for the door.
 The door space was roughly three feet wide and went from floor to ceiling.

 Make sure when you are measuring the door that you give yourself enough room for you to easily walk through, possibly carrying something.
 I wanted to make sure I could comfortably walk through with a bale of straw or feed buckets.

 Michael made the frame of the door outside of the coop and carried the frame in to make sure it would be a good fit before he put plywood on the outside.

 It’s much easier to fix size or shape issues before the plywood is screwed on.
 Once he checked the door frame and made sure it was a good fit, he took it back outside of the shed.
 He cut the plywood for the outside and screwed it in place.
 The only part left was to add hinges and a latch!

 We added four hinges and made the door open to the inside of the chicken coop.
 We did this for two reasons.
 1. We didn’t want to compromise any of the space that we had for feed and supply storage.
 2. If the door swung out into the feed side of the shed, chickens could easily make a getaway.
-If the door swung into the coop, the chickens are forced back in to the coop when we enter the coop and escapees are less likely to run out.
+If the door is swung into the coop, the chickens are forced back into the coop when we enter the coop and escapees are less likely to run out.

 We then added a simple latch and voila!
 We now had a blank canvas for the chicken coop!